 - E. Is the Immanuel Approach effective for attachment trauma? - F. Is the Immanuel Approach effective for type A (absence wound) trauma? - G. Does the Immanuel Approach work with narcissists? - H. Does the Immanuel Approach work for couple's issues?
 (See "What about IA for couples?" in the "Working with Spouse/Family/Friends" section.) - I. Can I facilitate for myself/do the Immanuel Approach on my own?
-(See the "Miscellaneous General Questions" section, below.) - J. Are there any situations in which the Immanuel Approach does not work?
+(See the "Miscellaneous General Questions" section, below.) - J. Can I use the Immanuel Approach with someone who is suicidal?
+(See the "Practical Questions Regarding Facilitating Sessions (Intermediate Level)" section, below.) - K. Are there any situations in which the Immanuel Approach does not work?